rodber/blog/_posts/2023/2023-10-28-schwager-html.md

 New from Chevere is the Schwager HTML package.
 This software creates a HTML document representation for [Schwager API](https://chevere.org/packages/schwager.html), a human friendly readable user interface easier to the eye and more comfortable to work with.

-The package is available at [chevere/schwager-html](https://github.com/chevere/schwager-html).
-It looks like this:
+The package source is available at [chevere/schwager-html](https://github.com/chevere/schwager-html).

 ![Schwager HTML screen](/photos/2023/schwager-html-screen.webp)